GEO9320 – Hydrological Modelling

 PhD candidates from the University of Oslo should apply for classes and register for examinations through Studentweb.

 If a course has limited intake capacity, priority will be given to PhD candidates who follow an individual education plan where this particular course is included.
 Some national researchers’ schools may have specific rules for ranking applicants for courses with limited intake capacity.

 PhD candidates who have been admitted to another higher education institution must apply for a position as a visiting student within a given deadline.

 Recommended previous knowledge

-Three assignments (application of surface water models, application of groundwater model, code your own simple model with the help of teachers) are examined and count 50% together.
-A written exam (basic questions) at the end of the course counts 50%.
+3 assignments (application of surface water models, application of groundwater model, code your own simple model with the help of teachers) are examined and count together 50% towards the final grade.

 Language of examination

 The examination text is given in English, and you submit your response in English.

 Grades are awarded on a pass/fail scale.
 Read more about the grading system.

 Students who can document a valid reason for absence from the regular examination are offered a postponed examination at the beginning of the next semester.